About Department of Health Sciences in Gjøvik

 About the departement

-The Department of Health Sciences in Gjøvik consists of approximately 90 employees in two units; Unit for Nursing and Unit for Health, Technology and Society, as well as Center for Care Research and Centre for Simulation and Patient Safety.
+The Department of Health Sciences in Gjøvik consists of approximately 120 employees, and is organised in the following units; Unit of Nursing, Unit of Health, Technology and Society, Unit of Paramedicine and Advanced Clinical Nursing, Centre for Care Research and Centre for Simulation and Patient Safety.
 Center for Care Reasearch, Eastern Norway is integrated with national tasks given by the Ministry of Health.
-The center's research profile is research on care services.

 With a large number of health related educations and research activities, the department is in an exciting development with high attention to education and research quality.

 The focus of the department's research is knowledge that will strengthen NTNU as a nationally recognized leader in innovation in the care field as well as in universal design.
 Other thematic priority areas are research that strengthens the knowledge foundation within patient safety, clinical nursing, gerontology, health promotion and community care, health care research and education quality.
 Read more on the Institutes research work here.